yuyuvn/cocoro-air/README.md

 ## Configuration

 1. Go to https://cocoroplusapp.jp.sharp/air and sign in/up
-2. Get `device_id` from devtools
+2. Get `device_id` and model name from devtools
 3. Go to integrations and search for "Cocoro Air"
-4. Input your email, password and device_id
+4. Input your email, password, device_id and model name

+## Model supported
+Model that I have tested:
+- KILS50